 Demand for our Products.
-Various governments in Asia, Europe, North America, and elsewhere instituted, and some have reinstituted, quarantines, shelter-in-place, or stay-at-home orders, or restrictions on public gatherings as well as limitations on social interactions, which have had, and could further have, an adverse effect on the demand for our products.
+Various governments in North America, Europe, Asia, and elsewhere instituted, and some have reinstituted, quarantines, shelter-in-place, or stay-at-home orders, or restrictions on public gatherings as well as limitations on social interactions, which have had, and could further have, an adverse effect on the demand for our products.

-Trade sales in the second quarter of 2021 were up 50% versus the second quarter of 2020, reflecting recovery in most of our businesses from the significant impacts related to the COVID-19 pandemic.
+Trade sales in the third quarter of 2021 were up 9% versus the third quarter of 2020, primarily from raw material-related price increases.
+Trade sales in the first nine months of 2021 increased 21% versus the first nine months of 2020, primarily from raw material-related price increases and volume growth from recovery in most of our businesses from the significant impacts related to the COVID-19 pandemic.

 Impact on our Manufacturing Operations.
 We have manufacturing facilities in 18 countries.
 All of these countries have been affected by the COVID-19 pandemic.
-Our facilities are open but we have, from time to time, some capacity restrictions on our plants due to governmental orders in various parts of the world.
+Our facilities are open, but we have, from time to time, some capacity restrictions on our plants due to governmental orders in various parts of the world.
 We have been and could be further negatively affected by governmental action in any one or more of the countries in which we operate by the imposition, or re-imposition, of restrictive social measures, mandatory closures of retail establishments that sell our products or our customers' products, travel restrictions, and restrictions on the import or export of products.

 In early 2020, the U.S. and other governments ordered that certain nonwoven fabrics used to produce ComfortCore® innersprings be prioritized to produce medical supplies.
 This resulted in shortages of the fabrics for non-medical applications beginning in second quarter 2020.
 These shortages and strong bedding demand caused us to temporarily be unable to supply full industry demand for ComfortCore® and resulted in higher costs for nonwoven fabrics.
 Beginning in late 2020, nonwoven fabrics supply constraints began to alleviate.
-As demand improved in mid-2020, we also experienced some temporary labor shortages.
-In the first half of 2021, our supply of nonwoven fabrics, additional staffing, and additional machine capacity allowed us to increase production and build inventory of ComfortCore® to fulfill expected customer requirements.
+As demand improved in mid-2020, we also experienced some labor shortages.
+In the first nine months of 2021, our supply of nonwoven fabrics, additional staffing, and additional machine capacity allowed us to increase production and build inventory of ComfortCore® to fulfill expected customer requirements.

-Our inability to keep our manufacturing operations fully operational, build and maintain appropriate labor levels, obtain necessary raw materials and parts, and ship finished products to customers may increase labor and commodity costs and otherwise negatively impact our results of operations.
+Our inability to keep our manufacturing operations fully operational, build and maintain appropriate labor levels, obtain necessary raw materials and parts, and ship finished products to customers from supply chain disruptions or otherwise may increase labor, transportation, and commodity costs and otherwise negatively impact our results of operations.